-Program Title: Landscape and Horticulture Technician

-This o This certificate program is part of the Landscape and Horticulture Technology AS degree program (1101060500).
-At the completion of this program, the student will be able to: 01.0 Demonstrate an understanding of plant physiology and growth.
+Program Title:Landscape and Horticulture TechnicianCIP Number:0101060505Program Length:30 credit hoursSOC Code(s):37-1012 certificate program is part of the Landscape and Horticulture Technology AS degree program (1101060500).
+At the completion of program, the student will be able to: 01.0 Demonstrate an understanding of plant physiology and growth.
 The student will be able to: 01.01 Describe the process of photosynthesis.
 01.02 Identify and describe the functions of all parts of the plant.

 01.03 Describe an asexual reproduction process.
-01.04 Explain the differences between angiosperms and gymnosperms.
-01.05 Identify the differences between woody and herbaceous plants.
-02.0 Classify plants.
-The student will be able to: 02.01 Identify and group shade and flowering trees.
-02.02 Identify and group fruit trees and plants.
-02.03 Identify and group annuals, vegetables, and herbs.

 02.04 Identify and group woody ornamentals, vines, and ground covers.
-02.05 Identify and group tropical foliage plants.
-02.06 Identify and group turf and ornamental grasses.

 03.0 Select tools and equipment.
-The student will be able to: 03.01 Select equipment for the job.
+The student will be able to:

+03.01 Select equipment for the job.

 03.02 Maintain an inventory of parts and supplies.

 04.0 Fertilize plants.
 The student will be able to: